On this Page

 }

-In this 4th step, we are going to shrink the Nav menu font size from 1.25rem to 1.2rem and change the color of the navigation menu when the user scrolls down from white to black color.
+In this step, we are going to shrink the navigation menu font size from 1.25rem to 1rem and change the color of the navigation & sub-menu icon (SVG) from white to black color when the user scrolls down.

 transition: